 If possible, move your landscaping at least 24 feet away from your pool area.
 This may increase the distance and keep the worms away.

-4. Rise Your Deck
+4. Raise Up Your Deck

 Does the concrete of your pool’s deck meet the landscaping or the grass of your backyard evenly?
 If yes, you should consider giving your deck a lift, at least a little bit.

-If you raise the deck, the worms may not be able to make it up on to it because it is quite difficult for these worms to pass that small incline.
+If you raise up the deck, the worms may not be able to make it up on to it because it is quite difficult for these worms to pass that small incline.